PlayingNumbers/Complete-Newsletter-Guide/README.md

 * **[The Ultimate List of Email Spam Trigger Words (HubSpot)](https://blog.hubspot.com/blog/tabid/6307/bid/30684/the-ultimate-list-of-email-spam-trigger-words.aspx)** – A comprehensive list of words (like "Free", "Guarantee", "!!!") that often trigger spam filters.
 * **[Do Emojis in Subject Lines Increase Open Rates?
 (Search Engine Journal)](https://www.searchenginejournal.com/emojis-in-subject-lines/470005/)** – Data-backed analysis on when emojis help and when they hurt your open rates.
-* **[Stop Using Exclamation Points in Subject Lines (MailerLite)](https://www.mailerlite.com/blog/subject-line-mistakes)** – Why excessive punctuation triggers spam filters and lowers trust.
+* **[Guide to Mastering Punctuation in Subject Lines (Icegram)](https://www.icegram.com/punctuation-in-subject-lines/)** – Why you should stop using exclamation points and how to use punctuation to actually increase opens.
-* **[Gmail's "Promotions Tab" Explained (Litmus)](https://www.litmus.com/blog/gmail-promotions-tab-guide)** – Understanding why you land there and why it's not always a bad thing.
+* **[How to Avoid the Gmail Promotions Tab (Saleshandy)](https://www.saleshandy.com/blog/avoid-gmail-promotions-tab/)** – A 2025 updated guide on the specific triggers (like too many images or links) that banish you to the promo tab.

 ---